lebertbill/lebertbill/README.md

 - 🌱 I’m currently learning **Hadoop**

-- 🏃🏾‍♂️‍➡️ I’m ready to take my talents into **a leading data industry**
+- 🏃🏾‍♂️‍➡️ I’m ready to take my talents to **a leading research laboratory**

 - 💬 Ask me about **Monte Carlo statistics, Regression models, Analysing trend and anomalies in any dataset, Automation**